aneeldadani/rpi-lab-setup/README.md

 I used the Ansible Playbooks to configure the Raspberry Pi nodes for my environment.

 ### install-ansible.sh
 This bash script is used to install Ansible on your Ansible Controller.
 The Ansible Controller is used to execute playbooks which lets you manage the nodes in your environment.
+All the playbooks will run from the Controller.
+The hosts file will maintain the inventory which is what you're going to be configuring.

 ### hosts.yaml
 This is your inventory file.
 You can specify the host details and group them.
 When you want a playbook to execute against a group of assets in your inventory, this is where you manage it.